-Make sure all friends, relatives, workmates or carers know that you have diabetes.
+Make sure all friends, relatives, workmates and carers know that you have diabetes and are using insulin.

 If your child has diabetes it is important to tell their carers.

 Keep using your insulin even if you feel well.

 It helps to control your condition, but does not cure it.